Pseudo-quotients of algebraic actions and their application to character varieties: Review of Geometric Invariant Theory

-The last useful standard quotient considered in the literature is the so-called \emph{geometric quotient}.
-It is a good quotient $\pi: X \to Y$ such that, for any $y \in Y$, $\pi^{-1}(y) = Gy$.
-This last condition is sometimes referred to as an \emph{orbit space}.
-Obviously, geometric quotients are categorical so they are unique.
-Observe that, from the properties of good quotients, a geometric quotient is the same as a good quotient in which the action of $G$ on $X$ is closed (i.e.\ $Gx$ is a closed subset of $X$ for all $x \in X$).
+Finally, the third type {of} quotient considered in the literature is the so-called \emph{geometric quotient}.
+It is a good quotient $\pi: X \to Y$ such that, for any $y \in Y$, we have $\pi^{-1}(y) = Gy$.
+This last condition is sometimes referred to as $Y$ being an \emph{orbit space}.
+Geometric quotients are categorical so they are unique.
+From the properties of good quotients we get that a geometric quotient is the same as a good quotient where the action of $G$ on $X$ is closed, i.e.\ $Gx$ is a closed subset of $X$ for all $x \in X$.

 \begin{rmk} Sometimes in the literature, good quotients are referred to as good categorical quotients and geometric quotients are called good geometric quotients.
-Moreover, some authors (notably \cite{Newstead:1978}) add to the definition of good quotient the requirement that $\pi$ is affine.
-The inclusion of this hypothesis is purely technical and is only useful for proving some restrictions to the existence of geometric quotients (see Proposition 3.24 and Remark 3.25 of \cite{Newstead:1978}).
-In particular, it has no influence in the validity of existence results.
-Actually, the addition of this hypothesis is not too restrictive since most times it can be taken for granted (see Propositions 0.7 and 0.8 of \cite{MFK:1994}). \end{rmk}
+Moreover, some authors (in particular \cite{Newstead:1978}) add to the definition of good quotient the requirement that $\pi$ is affine.
+The inclusion of this hypothesis is purely technical and is only useful for proving some restrictions to the existence of geometric quotients, such as Proposition 3.24 and Remark 3.25 of \cite{Newstead:1978}.
+Indeed, in general this condition can be automatically taken for granted \cite[Propositions 0.7 and 0.8]{MFK:1994}. \end{rmk}

+\begin{ex} Let $X = \Spec(R)$ be an affine algebraic variety, where $R$ is a finitely generated reduced $k$-algebra.
+By considering $R$ as the $k$-algebra of regular functions on $X$, the action of $G$ on $X$ induces an action on $R$.
+By Nagata's theorem (see \cite{Nagata:1963} or \cite[Theorem 3.4]{Newstead:1978}), if $G$ is reductive (i.e.\ if its radical is isomorphic to a torus group) then the $k$-algebra of $G$-invariant elements of $R$, denoted by $R^G$, is finitely generated.
+Therefore, the inclusion $R^G \hookrightarrow R$ induces a regular morphism $\pi: X \to \Spec(R^G)$ onto an affine variety.
+This map is actually a good quotient \cite[Theorem 3.5]{Newstead:1978} and thus defines the so-called \emph{affine GIT quotient}